Banner

 Managing DirectorManatt

-Dori Glanz Reyneri is a Managing Director with Manatt Health, an interdisciplinary policy, law, and business advisory consulting practice.
+Dori is a Managing Director with Manatt Health, an interdisciplinary policy, law, and business advisory consulting practice.
 She provides policy analysis and development, analytics, and strategic business services to states, health care providers, and foundations on a broad range of issues, including Medicaid waivers and other Medicaid authority issues, Medicaid payment and financing, and health care system reform.
 Dori frequently publishes on topics related to national Medicaid waiver activity.
 Prior to joining Manatt, Dori was a Medicaid program examiner with the U.S. Office of Management and Budget (OMB), Healthcare Division.
 Before OMB, Dori was a program analyst for the U.S. Department of Health and Human Services (HHS), through the Presidential Management Fellowship program.
 She received her undergraduate degree in political science and French from Southwestern University and her Master of Public Policy from Harvard University’s John F. Kennedy School of Government.

 SocialLink